jaheyns/CfdOF/README.md

 packages are an alternative binary option.
 Otherwise, FreeCAD can be built from the source code at https://github.com/FreeCAD/FreeCAD .

-Note that installation of the Snap containers is problematic as they restrict access to system directories, and therefore OpenFOAM has to be installed in the user's home directory to be accessible by FreeCAD.
+Note that the Snap container installed through some distributions' package managers can be problematic as it does not allow access to system directories, and therefore OpenFOAM has to be installed in the user's home directory to be runnable from FreeCAD.

 Before installing CfdOF, the Plot workbench must first be installed into FreeCAD using the Addon manager: